powenchen/Project5_Vehicle_Detection/README.md

 ### Sliding Window Search

 #### 1. How I implemented a sliding window search.

+I design the pipeline in video.pipeline.py for the processing of video frames.

 I create sliding windows with 4 different scales(60x60, 70x70, 80x80 and 90x90) according to their y coordinate in the image since cars are smaller in the camera image when their distance to the camera are longer.